Bay & Workshop Management

 Summary Stats

-At the top of the page (on desktop), you will see two key numbers:
+At the top of the page (on desktop, hidden on mobile), you will see two key numbers:

 - Active Jobs -- How many bays currently have a vehicle being serviced